AdityaKashyap423/LwLLDatasetAPI/README.md

 The script *LwLLDataAPI.py* takes the following command line arguments:
 * *--secret* The secret key
 * *--mode*
-	* *training_data_new* Creates a new session and saves the training and test data for the first checkpoint to the given folder.
+	* *training_data_new* Creates a new session and saves the training and test data (*arabic.train,english.train,arabic.test*) for the first checkpoint to the given folder.
 All previous sessions are deactivated
 	* *training_data_continue*  Continues with the most recent session and saves the training and test data for the next checkpoint
-	* *submit_predictions* Submits the given predictions to the LwLL website
+	* *submit_predictions* Submits the given predictions (*english.test*) to the LwLL website
 * *--data_folder* The folder in which the *ted_talks* and *global_voices* lwll datasets have been downloaded.
 The download instructions are provided below
-* *--pred_path* The path of the file containing the predictions on the test data.
-This should be a csv file with columns "id" and "text".
-(See the *create_sample_pred_file()* function to get a better understanding of the format)
+* *--pred_path* The path of the file containing the predictions on the test data (*english.test*).
+This should be a text file with 1 line per prediction.
 * *--save_path* The folder in which:
-	* the formatted training data and test data will be saved
+	* the formatted training data and test data will be saved (*arabic.train,english.train,arabic.test*)
-	* the prediction submission response will be saved
+	* the prediction submission response will be saved (*Submission_Response.txt*)

 ## Step 1: Download the LWLL datasets